Antonio S. Luchetti: History

-Despite the fact that Puerto Rico had no coal or oil for energy development, there were many rivers to supply electrical needs via hydroelectricity.
+Despite the fact that Puerto Rico had no fossil fuels for energy development, there were many rivers to supply electrical needs via hydroelectricity.
 Luchetti was at time executive director of the Utilización de las Fuentes Fluviales (later known as the Autoridad de las Fuentes Fluviales, or AFF, and now called the Autoridad de Energía Eléctrica or PREPA).
 He judged that what the government of Puerto Rico needed to do at the moment was to purchase the three private electric companies operating in the island: the Ponce Electric Co., the Porto Rico Railway Light & Power Company, and Mayagüez Light, Ice & Power Co., and concentrate on building and island-wide energy infrastructure.
 He estimated the cost at $7 million.

 Efforts to create the Electric Energy Authority

 Lucchetti next reasoned that for the power infrastructure to be built, it was necessary to issue government bonds.
-Prior to 1938, these bonds would have been tied to the insular government’s ability to pay.
+Prior to 1938, these bonds would have been tied to the insular government's ability to pay.
 Fortunately, on 25 June 1938, the U.S. Congress amended the Organic Act of Puerto Rico to authorize public corporations to issuance of bonds without such condition.
 Luchetti tried to take advantage of this federal initiative, but encountered opposition to this plan when the US-appointed Governor of Puerto Rico, Blanton Winship, vetoed the project in 1938 on the grounds that it was incompatible with the 1917 Jones-Shafroth Act.